haberdashPI/vscode-master-key/notes.md

 ## Wrapping up unit tests / stability / coverage

+at the end of this milestone I have my first public github repo available for this extension

 BUG: we're showing prefix commands as 'prefix' again in the palette
   - this is probably about how the debug setup for activate keys is mucking with extension state (is there some way to fix this? it appears to be non-specific to the current profile?)